cablo/knuspr/README.md

 5. To test docker app, run docker and go to `http://localhost:8000/products`

-7. TODO To debug FE, run step 3 and then run `npm run start` in dir `fe` in IDE.
+7. To debug FE, run step 3 and then run `npm run start` in dir `frontend` in IDE.
 It connects to previous docker-compose knuspr app for data.

 8. To run in k8s, clean docker with `./dp.sh` and run `./ss.sh` to create local docker images `cablo/knuspr-postgres-image` and `cablo/knuspr-app-image`.
 Then switch to dir `k8s` and run